By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 Thus hypoglycemia is characterized by unstable blood sugar levels feeding the brain, causing excess stress hormones to flood the system and is one of the major factors playing a role in depression (references).
 In his studies of twelve hundred hypoglycemic patients, Stephen Gyland, M.D., found that 86 percent were depressed.
 Source.
 This has been confirmed with our own tests for hypoglycemia as designed by Dr George Samra.

-The non-drug treatment for hypoglycemia is the adoption of the Hypoglycemic Diet – a virtual panacea for depression – which is a natural diet, but specifically designed to regulate blood sugar levels, stress hormones and insulin levels.
-One should not be surprised to find that the medico-pharmaceutical industrial complex would be strenuously opposed to the treatment of mood disorders without resort to drugs, and that it pays doctors to be ignorant of nutritional medicine.
+The non-drug treatment for hypoglycemia is the adoption of the Hypoglycemic Diet – a virtual panacea for depression – which is a natural diet expected to contain all the necessary amino acids, vitamins and minerals – and specifically designed to regulate blood sugar levels, stress hormones and insulin levels.
+One should not be surprised to find that the medico-pharmaceutical industrial complex would be strenuously opposed to the treatment of mood disorders without resort to drugs.
+Somehow it is profitable to be ignorant of nutritional medicine.

 Thus depression is in fact a NUTRITIONAL DISORDER.